deidre1012/Instructional-How-to-Train-a-Horse/README.md

 ## FAQ ##

-1. How long does it take to train a horse?
+1. Q: How long does it take to train a horse?
+   A: Training does not have a set time when trainin a horse.
+Every horse is different when it comes to training.
+The best technique is to be patient with your horse where ever they are having trouble in the training.

-2. What if my horse is not getting better?
+2. Q: What if my horse is not getting better?
+   A: If you are struggling on making progress with your horse, then contact a professional or experienced horse trainer.
+Getting advice, help, and pointers will help you as the owner and trainer to figure out how to help your horse improve.

-3. How do I fix incorrect training on my horse?
+3. Q: How do I fix incorrect training on my horse?

-4.
+   A: In order to fix incorrect training on your horse is to go back to the basics of training.
+By retraining them on the basics you are essentially making their foundation stronger to build on.

+4. Q: How do I start training?
+   A: The starting of training varies with the age and experience of the horse.
+If the horse has had previous owners it is wise to ask questions before purchasing the horse on his likes, dislikes, and behavioral patterns.
+If the horse is a foal with minimal training the best start is to let the foal become comfortable around people and being touched.

 ## Sources ##